Legendary Resistance (3/Day).

 Breath Weapons (Recharge 5--6).

-Cold Breath.
-The dragon exhales an icy blast in a 90-foot cone.
-Each creature in that area must make a DC 24 Constitution saving throw, taking 67 (15d8) cold damage on a failed save, or half as much damage on a successful one.
+Fire Breath.
+The dragon exhales fire in an 90-foot line that is 10 feet wide.
+Each creature in that line must make a DC 21 Dexterity saving throw, taking 56 (16d6) fire damage on a failed save, or half as much damage on a successful one.

-Paralyzing Breath.
-The dragon exhales paralyzing gas in a 90-foot cone.
-Each creature in that area must succeed on a DC 24 Constitution saving throw or be paralyzed for 1 minute.
-A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+Sleep Breath.
+The dragon exhales sleep gas in a 90-foot cone.
+Each creature in that area must succeed on a DC 21 Constitution saving throw or fall unconscious for 10 minutes.
+This effect ends for a creature if the creature takes damage or someone uses an action to wake it.